joshkitt/cloud-certification/aws/aws-csaa.md

 ### CloudHSM
-Physical hardware device, encryption, for complex cryptographic needs
+Physical hardware device, encryption, for complex cryptographic needs __If you get locked out, you will lose your keys__

 ### WAF & Shield
-AWS WAF - protects your app from common exploits (SQL injection, etc.)
+- AWS WAF - protects your app from common exploits (SQL injection, etc.)

-AWS Shield - provides detection and mitigation of DDoS attacks
+- AWS Shield - provides detection and mitigation of DDoS attacks

 # Migration and Transfer
 ### Snowball